cradtke1-source/Radtke-2157MEGR-portfolio/docs/assignments/A03/index.md

 <img width="1917" height="971" alt="deflection in imperial" src="https://github.com/user-attachments/assets/1c569a13-b69d-4aa5-a14a-810f0de6e4b4" />

-Next the deflection resulted in a value of 0.008970 inches which was under max of 0.009 inches.
+Next the deflection resulted in a value of 0.008970 inches which was under the max of 0.009 inches.